rethc/RealMe-Status-Bot/README.md

-# Realme-status-bot v1.0.0
+# Realme-status-bot v1.0.1
 Unofficial web app for checking the status of RealMe login services, uses [UptimeRobot](https://uptimerobot.com/) as the status checker.

+## Features added:
+- Last updated time - finally working!!

 ## To do:

-- Auto refresh (bot checks every 5mins)
+- Auto refresh (bot checks every 1 hour)

 - Create a view to see individual services in more details